 Quick answer: when evaluating an all-in-one outbound platform, judge it on whether the pieces actually share one record — discovery, verified contacts, compliant outreach, CRM, and document handling — not on the length of the feature list.
 The whole point of all-in-one is removing the gaps between tools where data gets re-entered and deals slip.
 A platform that bundles separate tools that do not truly connect is just a stack with one login.

 "All-in-one" is on every vendor's homepage, so the label means little.
 What matters is whether the parts are genuinely connected or just packaged together.
-Here is a practical checklist for telling the difference, and for knowing which capabilities actually move the needle.
+Here is a practical checklist for telling the difference, and for knowing which capabilities actually move the needle versus which are there to pad a comparison chart.

 Does It Find Leads, or Just Store Them?